ashlesss/api_practice/update_log.md

 # Known dlsite API issues
 1. When user gives work that is translated by dlsite official.
 The RJ code of that work will not contain any VAs info.
 And right now there is no way to redirect work to its original work by using info provided in dlsite api.

+## 1/1/2023

+1. Fix bugs on updating work's tracks.
+2. Adding update work's tracks status to websocket.
+3. Modulize socket and add authentication for websocket.

 ## 12/31/2023

 1. Get media file's duration at scan and store it to the database.